 HRC awards five points per pass with 20 points required for the Started ("SHR") title.
 In essence, both AKC and HRC require four passes in Junior or Started for a title in that organization.
 Passes from a higher level do not count toward the Junior or Started titles.

-Watch an AKC Junior Test or an HRC Started Hunt Test.
+Watch an AKC Junior Hunting Test or an HRC Started Hunting Test.

 Although the basics are similar, there are a lot of differences between Senior and Seasoned tests.